 - Historic Jamestowne and Jamestown Settlement – England’s first permanent settlement in the New World

 - Yorktown Battleground and Victory Center – site of the final major clash of the American Revolution

 - Richmond – the heart of the Confederacy during the Civil War

-- Shirley Plantation – “Home for the Holidays” tour at Virginia’s oldest plantation, established in 1613
+- Shirley Plantation – a visit to Virginia’s oldest plantation, established in 1613

 - One-of-a-kind dining experience at a Williamsburg historic tavern

 - Superior tourist-class hotel accommodations: 5 nights in the same hotel near Colonial Williamsburg’s world-renowned historic area

 - All tipping for local guides and coach drivers